EcoStruxure/OLGA/README.md

 OLGA is based on a model driven approach taking as input an ontology file expressed in one of the supported W3C supported standards ([RDF](https://www.w3.org/2001/sw/wiki/RDF), [OWL](https://www.w3.org/OWL)) and generating a library conform to the ontology model.

-The generated library is then imported and used to programmatically:
+The generated library is then imported and used to programmatically to:
 1. Generate an ontology instance conform to the ontology model.
 2. Query the generated ontology instance by relying on Object Oriented Model instead of [SPARQL](https://www.w3.org/TR/sparql11-query/).